ministryofjustice/find-moj-data-user-guide/source/documentation/index.md

 * models from the [Create a Derived Table (CaDeT) service](https://github.com/moj-analytical-services/create-a-derived-table)
 * AWS Glue databases, including from legacy pipelines

-## Adding datasets to Find MoJ data's catalogue
+## Adding datasets to Find MoJ Data's catalogue

 You can add an entry about your data to Find MoJ Data's catalogue yourself if it's derived using the Analytical Platform's Create a Derived Table (CaDeT) service.
 Follow guidance on [Adding metadata from Create a Derived Table to Find MoJ Data](./cadet-registration.md).